brandonkim12/brandonkim12.github.io/index.md

 ---

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it.
+layout: page
+---

+Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
+Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
+Install it, configure it, tweak it, push it.

 {% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %} {% include button.html text="Tip me $5 💸" link="https://www.paypal.me/daviddarnes/5usd" color="#333333" %}